Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-- Facebook and other social network ads
+Facebook and other social network ads

-- Search engines (Google, Bing, etc)
+Search engines (Google, Bing, etc)

 Words of mouth

-- (Free) Endorsement from 3rd parties
+(Free) Endorsement from 3rd parties

-“ Paid traffic is good for short term gain (such as launching a new promo campaign next weekend) while organic traffic is essential for keeping a constant, low cost visitors flow to your site.
+“ Paid traffic is good for short-term gain (such as launching a new promo campaign next weekend) while organic traffic is essential for keeping a constant, low-cost visitors flow to your site.
 Smart use of both sources is the key to success. ”

 Depending on the exact type of products and services you offer on your website, one traffic source may bring more potential clients than another.
-When you first start you should analyze and pick the source you see the most potential to focus your resources, then later expand your campaign to other sources.
+When you first start you should analyze and pick the source you see the most potential to focus your resources on, then later expand your campaign to other sources.

 “ 51% of smartphone users have discovered a new company or product when conducting a search on their smartphone. ”

-Search Engine Optimization or SEO, is the process of getting relevant organic traffic from listings on search engines, such as Google, Bing, and Yahoo.
+Search Engine Optimization or SEO is the process of getting relevant organic traffic from listings on search engines, such as Google, Bing, and Yahoo.

 Search engine optimization is essential because:

-- The majority of search engines users are more likely to click on one of the top 5 suggestions in the results pages (SERPS)
+The majority of search engines users are more likely to click on one of the top 5 suggestions in the results pages (SERPS)

-Users trust search engines and having a presence in the top positions for the keywords the user is searching, increases the website’s trust.
+Users trust search engines and having a presence in the top positions for the keywords the user is searching increases the website’s trust.

-- SEO is good for the social promotion of your website.
+SEO is good for the social promotion of your website.
 People who find your website by searching Google, Yahoo, Bing, etc. are more likely to promote it on Facebook, Twitter, Google+, or other social media channels.

 SEO can put you ahead of the competition.
-If two web sites are selling the same thing, the search engine optimized website is more likely to have more customers and make more sales.
+If two websites are selling the same thing, the search engine optimized website is more likely to have more customers and make more sales.

-- Having useful, relevant content related to the topic you want to be found by.
+Having useful, relevant content related to the topic you want to be found by.

-- Having interesting, well-written and unique content related to the topic on your website.
+Having interesting, well-written, and unique content related to the topic on your website.

 “ 66% of marketers say improving SEO and growing their organic presence is their top inbound marketing priority. ”

-Every website we deliver for our clients are made with the essential SEO standards.
+Every website we deliver for our clients is made with the essential SEO standards.
 This, however, is just the first step in a long road to get your website in the top ranks of the search engines.